 - 1. Completion of a bachelor's level or higher degree from a regionally accredited college or university. - 2.
 Completion of the following prerequisite coursework: - a.
 Anatomy and Physiology I&II, with labs, 8 credit hrs. - b.
 Chemistry I&II, with labs, 8 credit hrs. - c.
 Biology I&II, with labs, 8 credit hrs. - d.
 Statistics, 3 credit hrs. - e.
 Biochemistry, with a lab, 4 credit hrs. - f.
 Pharmacology, 1 credit hr. - g.
-Physics I&II, with labs, 8 credit hrs. - h.
-Research, 1 credit hr, or integral component of a course. - 3.
+Physics I&II, with labs, 8 credit hrs. - 3.
 A cumulative GPA of 3.0 in all prerequisites with minimum of C in all prerequisite courses. - 4.
 Completed Cleveland Clinic School of Cardiovascular Perfusion Program Application Form and noted attachments.